oasisnoehub/oasis-journey/README.md

 # OASISNOE J
 ----------
 Hey, everyone! 😊
-I’ve written a blog about my travels, and I’d love to share my adventures with you!
+I’ve written some blogs about my journey, and I’d love to share my adventures with you!

 If you enjoy my stories, feel free to hit the subscribe button.
-I’m excited to connect with you soon.

 Check out my blog here:
 https://oasisnoehub.github.io/oasis-journey/journal/